Section 2.1: Overview of Ethical Decisions

 Frameworks for Ethical Decisions

-• Consequentialism (focus on outcomes): This asks, “What will result in the greatest good for the greatest number of people?”
-A consequentialist police officer might bend minor rules if it prevents a larger crime, while a judge could justify a harsh sentence as a deterrent to others.
+Consequentialism focuses on outcomes, asking, “What will result in the greatest good for the greatest number of people?”
+This approach prioritizes the results of an action over strict adherence to rules.
+For example, a consequentialist police officer might justify bending minor rules to prevent a larger crime, while a judge might impose a harsh sentence to deter others, emphasizing societal benefits over individual impact (Smith, 2015).

 Practical Applications